-By improving high school graduation rates and college readiness, as well as persistence and completion rates for low-income youth in El Paso County, mentor2.0 will support youth ages 14-19 to develop refine and progress along and complete an informed path toward career, while also providing opportunities and the support needed to earn a life sustaining wage and thereby promote financial stability among at-risk young adults.
+By improving high school graduation rates and career readiness, Mentor2.0 will support youth ages 14-19 to develop, refine, and progress along and complete an informed path toward a successful career.
+This program also provides opportunities and the support needed to earn a life sustaining wage and thereby promote financial stability among young adults.

 Big Brothers Big Sisters

 Boy Scouts of America 60 Pikes Peak Council

 The overall goal of the ScoutReach program is to provide the character building Scout program to under-served and at-risk youth in the Pikes Peak Region.
 This program provides a safe place for youth to have meaningful interaction, develop socially with their peers, all while giving parents a chance to participate with their children.
 These programs are led by both volunteer and paid leadership.